ewedell/BSCAMPP/README.md

 # Overview
 * **Inputs**
   1. Reference tree to place sequences into.
-  2. Alignment of reference sequences.
+  2. Alignment of reference sequences (protein or nucleotide).
   3. Alignment of query sequences (can be combined with ii.).
   4. Tree info file.
      - (EPA-ng as base method), RAxML-ng info file, typically with suffix `.bestModel`.